opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 ====================================
 Object and FX transformations are mapped in the function editor window, where set key values and related interpolations can be controlled and modified by using a spreadsheet of numerical columns or a graph editor.

-The spreadsheet display transformations in columns, like the ones available in xsheet, where for each frame the related transformation values are displayed.
+The spreadsheet display transformations in columns, like the ones available in Xsheet, where for each frame the related transformation values are displayed.

 The graph editor display transformations as curves in a graph, where frames are laid horizontally and values are laid vertically.